Open relationship: Negative outcomes

 Couples in open marriages expose themselves to the potential for conflicts caused by jealousy.
 Studies have shown that 80 percent or more of couples in open marriages experience jealousy over their extramarital relationships.
-Jealousy with its roots in open marriage can lead to serious conflicts.
+Jealousy within an open marriage can lead to potentially detrimental conflicts.
 For example, attempting to interfere with a rival relationship may make a partner angry.
 Insulting or berating a partner may provoke retaliatory responses.
 Demanding greater commitment may ignite arguments.
-Indeed, many studies have reported that conflict occurs during episodes of jealousy.
-The conflicts caused by jealousy can seem overwhelming and damage relationships.
+Many studies have reported that conflict occurs during episodes of jealousy.

 Even when jealousy is not an overwhelming problem, open relationships may cause other complications.
 Numerous authors have argued that open marriages disrupt relationships by interfering with intimacy and provoking insecurities.

 Some couples report that open marriage contributed to their divorces.
 Janus and Janus asked divorced people to list the one primary reason for their divorces.
 Approximately 1 percent of men and 2 percent of women listed open marriage as the primary reason for their divorce.
-This seems like a small percentage, but keep in mind that only 1 to 6 percent of the population have open marriages.
 Open marriage is perceived as a primary cause of divorce in a substantial minority of the 1 to 6 percent of people who have open marriages.

 The extent to which open marriage actually contributes to divorce remains uncertain.
 Blumstein and Schwartz note a slightly higher risk of divorce among couples who engage in extramarital sex, even if the couples agree to allow extramarital sex.